manursanchez/HiBench_TFG_UNED/README.md

-# Personalización de HiBench Suite para TFG UNED
+# Customization of HiBench Suite for UNED End-Of-Degree Project
 ## The bigdata micro benchmark suite ##